EXECUTIVE COUNSEL & TEAM LEADER

 Amy joined Harmers Workplace Lawyers in 2012 as a summer law clerk and has remained with Harmers since then in various legal roles.
 Prior to joining Harmers, Amy volunteered extensively for organisations such as Toongabbie Legal Centre, the Australian Human Rights Centre and the Students Legal Education Group.
 Amy was also Managing Student Editor of the Human Rights Defender Magazine, as well as the recipient of the Merit Scholar Award and Alumni Prize during her time at university.

-Amy works across all of the firm’s practice areas, and has experience in areas including litigation, restraint of trade, sexual harassment, discrimination, work health and safety prosecutions, fair work ombudsman investigations and prosecutions, performance management, terminations, redundancies, contract, policy and enterprise agreement review and drafting, modern award interpretation, unfair dismissal and adverse action.
+Amy works across all of the firm’s practice areas, and has experience in areas including complex litigation, restraint of trade, sexual harassment, discrimination, work health and safety prosecutions, fair work ombudsman investigations and prosecutions, performance management, terminations, redundancies, contract, policy and enterprise agreement review and drafting, modern award interpretation, unfair dismissal and adverse action.
+Amy acts for both corporate and individual clients.

 In 2016 and 2017, Amy won the Workplace Relations, Employment & Safety category of the Lawyers Weekly “30 under 30” Awards.
-Amy also won the Dispute Resolution category in 2016.
+Amy also won the Dispute Resolution category in 2016, and the Workplace Health & Safety category in 2020.
 These awards recognise Australia’s 30 leading lawyers under 30 years of age across all legal practice areas.